 We aim to recognise pupils with good or improved attendance, via texts, postcards and letters home, achievement certificates, as well as inter-I LEARN group competitions.

-A full copy of the school’s attendance policy is available from the school, and is also on this website’s ‘Academy Policies’ page.
+A full copy of the school’s attendance policy is available from the school, and is also on this website’s ‘School Policies’ page.